AI CRO

 2. Default to monthly, toggle annual

-The inverse — defaulting to annual — trains buyers to immediately divide the annual price by 12 to assess fit, which moves them mentally away from the saving.
+Default to annual and you train buyers to immediately divide the annual price by 12 to assess fit.
+The mental motion moves them away from the saving and toward sticker shock.

-3. Comparison table beats prose for tier differentiation
+3. Comparison tables beat prose for tier differentiation

 Prose-led tier descriptions don't extract well for buyers comparing features.
-The pattern that converts: a structured comparison table with ~14 rows, grouped into 3-4 feature categories (e.g., Core, Collaboration, Security, Support).
+The pattern that converts is a structured comparison table with roughly 14 rows, grouped into 3-4 feature categories (Core, Collaboration, Security, Support).

 4. The FAQ block answers six specific questions